DRUG CRIMES ATTORNEYS IN ALLEN, TEXAS

 Being charged with possession of marijuana or another drug violation can be overwhelming.
 You may wonder how these charges will affect your ability to secure employment, educational opportunities, financial aid for college, or even your freedom.
 The Texas Controlled Substances Act establishes strict laws regarding drug possession.
 We will explain these laws to you and ensure that you have the information you need to confidently approach your case.

 With a board-certification in criminal law and a rating by The National Trial Lawyers as one of the Top 100 Trial Lawyers in the Nation, attorney Joshua Andor can defend you from serious drug charges.
-Andor, Goheen, O’Toole, Wadas, Gonzalez, P.L.L.C., can provide the strong representation you need to protect your future.
+The Collin County Law Group can provide you with the strong representation you need to protect your future.

 Understanding Texas Regulations